arianeness/arianeblogsthings/content/posts/blogdown-site/index.md

 resources:
 - name: featuredImage
   src: headerphoto.jpg
-title: Making my blog with R
+title: Making my blog with R (PART 1)
 ---

 I've been spending a bit more time on Linkedin and I see so many people posting a lot of cool stuff on their page!
 As an aspiring social/political/business data analyst (yes, I have a lot of interests..), I figured that I should start working on my online portfolio as well!